nckathleen/Flipping-Out/README.md

     ipython notebook

-Once in the notebook, click on Flipping Out and see the magic!
+Once in the notebook, click on coin-flips.ipynb and see the magic!